Last Modified:21 May 2026

 The Pensioner Concession Card: What It Gets You

-Most Age Pension recipients automatically receive a Pensioner Concession Card (PCC), which provides significant cost-of-living savings beyond the pension payment itself:
+Most Age Pension recipients automatically receive a Pensioner Concession Card (PCC), which provides cost-of-living savings beyond the pension payment itself.

-• Pharmaceutical Benefits Scheme (PBS): Concession prices on most prescription medications, the general patient contribution is capped at $7.70 per item (2026), compared with up to $31.60 for non-concession holders
+• Pharmaceutical Benefits Scheme (PBS): Concession prices on most prescription medications.
+The general patient contribution is capped at $7.70 per item in 2026, compared with up to $31.60 for non-concession holders

 • Bulk-billing priority: Concession card holders are more likely to be bulk-billed by GPs and specialists